 Father's Day.
 The Day of the Dad.
 The dude.
 Da man.

 Dads will be opening gifts of ties, scents, shirts, sports themed items, bottles of adult beverages, or other things.
 Then the grill will be fired up and burgers, hot dogs, steaks or chicken will be charred.
-Maybe breakfast, lunch, or dinner out will be an option.
+Breakfast, lunch, or dinner out might be an option.

 Maybe just a lazy day with the family altogether gathered round will be the choice.

-For many of us Father's Day will be a day of remembrance.
+For many of us Father's Day is a day for memories.
 Our dads are gone.

 My grandparents first settled in "Little Hell", on Cambridge Street.
 Eventually the area would be turned into a different form of hell, Cabrini Green.

 He did not complain.
-I heard the story about how he was shut down.
+I heard the story about how he was shut down by a supermarket.
 It was never told in anger.
 Just a tinge of remorse.
 Dad had mouths to feed and a roof to keep over our heads.
 He worked on the trucking docks and took whatever part time and sometimes full time work he could get.

 My dad was one of the smartest men I knew.
-Maybe the educational system was way better in the 1930s.
+Maybe the educational system was way better in the 1920's and 30's.
 He was articulate, well read, and could hold his own in any conversation.
 He knew and shared his love of Chicago history.

 My dad knew people from all walks of life.
-From successful professionals, poor people eking out a living, and even some gangsters.
+From successful professionals, poor people eking out a living, and even some members of an Italian social and business association.
 He saw to it I met them all from an early age.
 He wanted me to see possibilities and learn consequences.

 There were really only two things my dad had a passion for.
 His family and food.
 Dad was a foodie before the term was ever dreamed up.
 Grocery shopping on weekends was an excursion through various parts of the city.
 It could start before dawn around any holiday or special occasion.

 My daughter is an adult now.
 She is not my little girl anymore.
-But, she constantly reminds me, "I'm still your little girl, I just not puny anymore."
+She constantly reminds me, "I'm still your little girl, I just not puny anymore."

 Filed under: Uncategorized